-- Organizes the team meetings as well as the meetings between the team and supervisor - Keeps the supervisor informed about the progress of the project (at least one e-mail or meeting per week)

-4- Project design members (including the project leader)

-- Are equally responsible for project planning and design. - Participate actively in all the meetings - Support the team and the project leader - Keep the team and project leader informed about the progress of their tasks.
+- Divides the design and documentation work in an efficient way - Organizes the team meetings as well as the meetings between the team and supervisor - Keeps the supervisor informed about the progress of the project (at least one e-mail or meeting per week) - 4- Project design members (including the project leader) - Are equally responsible for project planning and design. - Participate actively in all the meetings - Support the team and the project leader - Keep the team and project leader informed about the progress of their tasks.